akhilgolla003/fitness-management/db_description.md

 # DataBase Design :

-  This is a sample database designed to track the fitness of each members.
+  This sample database is designed to record information about members, classes, Trainers, and attendance.
 The database has 4 tables, where each table is in 3NF.
 Each table has at least 4 fields (including primary keys).

 The Database has 4 tables: